kraluc/AI_ML_week5_coupons_study/README.md

 + Occupation
   + larger populations from unemployed, Computer math student
-  + Student without specialization tend to use the coupons more
+  + Student (no specialization) tend to use the coupons more
     ![User occupation](images/user_occupation.jpg "User occupation")

 + Age